tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/Selenium/README.md

 ========

-Selenium is a testing tool which automates web applications.
-It can also be used to automate basic browser functions and administration tasks.
+Selenium is a testing tool which automates web applications.It can also be used to automate basic browser functions and administration tasks.

 The Selenium plug-in runs Selenese HTML files with Selenium RC or WebDriver.